 Make your team available so you improve your work, build connections and extend your influence.

-One of the practices that our design team has put in place (and was recently expanded to include Product Managers) is holding regular “Office Hours”, where we make ourselves proactively available to the rest of the company.
-I use “proactively” here to highlight the fact that we go to the heart of the office — the lunchroom, so we’re in a central spot and no one feels like they’re bugging us.
-When we’re there, we’re visibly open to answer questions, hear feedback or talk through ideas.
-We have our laptops, but they’re there as conversational aids to show work in progress or walk through an area that someone feels could be improved.
+One of the practices that our Design team has put in place (and was recently expanded to include Product Managers!) is holding regular “Office Hours”, where we proactively make ourselves available to the rest of the company.
+We go to the heart of the office — the lunchroom, so we’re in a central spot and no one feels like they’re bugging us.
+We make ourselves known so everyone can see that we’re open to answer questions, hear feedback or talk through ideas.
+The laptops are there to show work in progress or walk through a problematic area.

 Why we hold “office hours”

-Once you get beyond a handful of people, it’s impossible for everyone in a company to be aware of, and contribute to making your product the best it can possibly be.
-Folks are busy and likely aren’t even aware of what the Designers, Developers or Product Managers are working on.
-Conversely, it isn’t easy for those teams to stay on top of Customer Support trends, feedback to Account Management teams or reasons that Sales lost a potential customer to a competitor.
-While there may be some formal processes to help address those issues, there’s nothing like building relationships between all of the people involved to hear about it earlier and more often.
-When we do connect in a friendly manner, reliably and in real-time, we see real dividends in the short and long term.
+Once you get beyond a handful of people, it’s impossible for everyone in a company to be aware of, and contribute to making an awesome product.
+It’s understandable — people are busy and likely aren’t even aware of what the Designers, Developers or Product Managers are working on.
+Conversely, it isn’t easy for us to stay on top of recent Customer Support trends, feedback to Account Management teams or reasons that Sales lost a potential customer to a competitor.
+That’s no good.

 Design is not a solo endeavor.
-We crave context and challenges to our assumptions if we are to produce something that serves the people who use it.
+We crave context and challenges to our assumptions to produce something that serves the people who use it.
 By making ourselves proactively available, we invite others in to help us see the wider picture.
-We also gain insight into the small changes that we can weave into projects as we go to improve the experience, allowing us to make an impact with little-to-no additional work.
+We also gain insight into the small changes that we can weave into projects as we go to improve the experience, allowing us to make an impact with little-to-no additional work (which is awesome, right?
+Right).

 We know we don’t know everything, we spend hours researching solutions, patterns and ideas, so the most valuable thing we can do is to open our work up for others to question and challenge.
 By asking for feedback, we demonstrate that we value input from non-Designers.

-Office Hours also provide a unique opportunity for people interested in our field to learn more, providing the first step for those who may want to become a Designer down the road.
-This is critically important for the shy or underrepresented who don’t know where to start.
+Office Hours also provide a unique opportunity for people interested in our field to learn more.
+It’ a safe first step for those who may want to be a Designer down the road, but don’t know where to start.
+We’ve all been there.
+It’s no fun, especially for the shy or those in underrepresented groups.
+It also provides folks on our team an opportunity to grow through mentorship.
+So yeah, let’s jump in and answer some questions!

 It’s Easy, So Long as You Schedule It